doychi/doychi.github.io/_posts/2015-05-31-debian-dotfiles.md

 The tasks for using Dots are covered by the [readme][doychi-tmpl] file in my dots repo, but essentially is:

-1. `aptitude install xdg-user-dirs dg-utils`
+1. `aptitude install xdg-user-dirs xdg-utils`
 1. Follow the [readme][doychi-tmpl]
     1. Clone the repo.
     1. Initialise the local environment.